 - After retiring from amateur wrestling, Hodge went on to have a successful career as a boxer and professional wrestler.
 He was a multiple-time champion in the NWA.

-- Dan Hodge's reputation and strength continues to make him a legendary icon.
+- Dan Hodge's reputation and strength was legendary.
 In 2009, at the age of 77, Hodge showed off his overwhelming physical power by crushing an apple with one hand.
 Yes, you read that right.
 Now, watch the video evidence.

 The Dan Hodge Award